 If you don’t know what this game is about, here’s my quick summary before I get into my Streets of Rogue review:

 Streets of Rogue is an action pixel-art game.
-It is an anarchic urban city themed dungeon crawler game where you’re given a set of missions in every level.
+It is an anarchic urban city themed dungeon crawler game where you’re given a set of missions at every level.
 And, you can only move on to the next level once you’ve completed (or failed) the missions.
-The missions, NPC, items and level layout are randomly generated so you won’t get the same set of missions or the same maps.
+The missions, NPC, items, and level layout are randomly generated so you won’t get the same set of missions or the same maps.

 The gameplay itself doesn’t go out of its way to be funny but the dialogue and item descriptions are written to perfection.
 It is littered with satire, sarcasm and a little bit of urban humor (if that’s even a thing) that tickles something dark in you.
-Each job character has a very specific kit that’s really an emphasized version of real life urban characters, and internet memes.
+Each job character has a very specific kit that’s really an emphasized version of real-life urban characters and internet memes.
 The tutorial itself already had me in fits of giggles and when I saw this-

 Yes.
 They use CHICKEN NUGGETS as a CURRENCY.
 At this point, I was sold on the game and I knew I was going to be investing quite a bit of time in it.
 And trust me, it only gets better from there.
 Weapons come with sassy descriptions-

 Heres the most important part of what most people look for in a game.
 As far as I know, the features in the gameplay are prone to change as the game is still in Early Access.
 But I’ll split this commentary into two parts.

 What I liked:

 I know what you’re thinking.
 “It’s a 2D game, how can it be classified as action?”
 Well.
 For a game in early access, there is already a diverse range of ways you can take out your enemies.
 For example, there is a variety of guns in the game you can use to shoot up the entire population on the map– in a variety of ways.
 But be careful because some of your enemies carry guns too (it’s an anarchic city, what did you expect?).